memosasoft/image-hunter/README.md

 It also has multiple verification and strategies for url spidering.

-I am also working on some intelligence and learning abilities.
 I connected the scraper to nltk and the system is building a definition dictionary, keyword relations, and learning from web pages content and queries.

 The system also keeps history for learning purposes.

+Still working on some intelligence and learning abilities.
 I also want to develop a profile component that will contain user specific information to guide the searching process.

 **Miner features and functionality**